marosmars/cli-testtool/README.md

 # .json files to represent a device :

-To unescape device condig for the JSON file, use https://codebeautify.org/json-escape-unescape
+To unescape commands and responses for the JSON file, use https://codebeautify.org/json-escape-unescape

 # Notes :

 Relies on MockSSH package

 Scaling: This runs multiple processes and each process handles only a certain number of ports (defined by batch parameter in the script)